LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: The magnetic field evolution and the IGMF today

-At last, note that the transfer from the sound waves kinetic energy to MHD turbulence does not need to be very efficient in order to guarantee the ``multi-messenger'' signature.
-If the magnetic field produced at the phase transition is subdominant, i.e., $\varepsilon_{\rm turb} \ll 1$, then the SGWB would simply be dominated by the sound waves contribution, and it would still be detectable for appreciable ranges of the phase transition parameters $(\alpha, \beta, v_w, T_*)$.
-Correspondingly, even if $\varepsilon_{\rm turb} \ll 1$, there can still exist regions in the magnetic field parameter space that are compatible with the lower bounds from \gr\ observations.
-Fixing $T_* = 100$ GeV, we find that this happens provided $\varepsilon_{\rm turb} \gtrsim {\cal O} (10^{-13})$ for non-helical magnetic fields, and $\varepsilon_{\rm turb} \gtrsim {\cal O} (10^{-9})$ for helical fields.
-These initial conditions are shown respectively by the green and purple regions in Fig.~\ref{fig:B_limits}.
+Finally, note that the transfer from the sound-wave kinetic energy to MHD turbulence does not need to be very efficient to guarantee the multi-messenger signature.
+Even if almost all of the energy in sound waves dissipated before leading to the development of nonlinearities and MHD turbulence, i.e., $\varepsilon_{\rm turb} \ll 1$, then the SGWB would simply be dominated by the sound-wave contribution, and it would still be detectable for appreciable ranges of the phase transition parameters $(\alpha, \beta, v_w, T_*)$.
+Correspondingly, even if $\varepsilon_{\rm turb} \ll 1$, there may still exist regions in the magnetic field parameter space that are compatible with the lower bounds of \gr\ observations.
+Fixing $T_* = 100$ GeV, we find that this happens provided that $\varepsilon_{\rm turb} \gtrsim {\cal O} (10^{-13})$ for non-helical magnetic fields, and $\varepsilon_{\rm turb} \gtrsim {\cal O} (10^{-9})$ for helical fields.
+These initial conditions are shown, respectively, by the green and purple regions in Fig.~\ref{fig:B_limits}.